ordina-jworks/ordina-jworks.github.io/_posts/2018-10-23-kafka-stream-introduction.md

 - KStream: a `KStream` is created from a specified Kafka input topic and interprets the data as a record stream.
     It will only receive records of a subset of the topic partitions.
-    All of the topics available partitions will be processed by Kafka Streams instances.
+    All of the topics' available partitions will be processed by Kafka Streams instances.
 - KTable: a `KTable` is also based on a Kafka topic, but is interpreted as a changelog stream.
     So that for every record key only the most recent value will be returned, it will also handle a subset of partitions.
 - GlobalKTable: a special type of `KTable`, as its data will be populated with records from all the partitions of the input topic.